pianomanfrazier/techblog/content/post/drawing-with-postscript.md

 draft: false
 ---

-Some notes about drawing with PostScript.
-The documentation is pretty sparse out on the web.
-Here I will document some basic usage to get you drawing more than just a couple of squares.
+For my programming languages class we started out by drawing pictures with Postscript.
+Since the documentation on how to do basic tasks is sparse on the internet I decided to jot down some of my explorations in the language.
+This should get anyone started drawing more than just a few squares.

 ## Getting started